panderosa/terraform-provider-obmdowntimes/docs/index.md

 }
 ````

-## Authentication

-Provider uses Basic Authentication to authenticate in the Operations Bridge Manager Downtimes service.
-Configure `username` and `password` in the Provider block or set the values in the environment variables `OBM_BA_USER` and `OBM_BA_PASSWORD`.

 ## Argument Reference

-### Required Arguments

-- `address` (String) The URL of the Operations Bridge Manager Downtimes service
+- `address` (String) The URL address of the Operations Bridge Manager Downtimes service.
+Add as explicit configuration in the provider block or set as in the `OBM_BA_ADDRESS` Environmental Variable

-### Optional Arguments

-- `username` (String) Provider will use this username for Basic authentication to the Downtimes Service.
-By default provider takes the username from the `OBM_BA_USER` environment variable.
+- `username` (String) Provider will use this username for Basic authentication.
+Add as explicit configuration in the provider block or set as in the `OBM_BA_USER` Environment Variable.
-- password' (String, Sensitive) Provider will use this password for Basic auth to the Downtimes Service.
-By default provider takes the password from the `OBM_BA_PASSWORD` environment variable.
+- `password` (String, Sensitive) Provider will use this password for Basic authentication.
+Add as explicit configuration in the provider block or set as in the `OBM_BA_PASSWORD` Environment Variable.
-- `path` (String, Optional) Possible value is `/downtimes`.